| home | concerts |

 Dalta Ahkri.
 In the early

-1990s he collaborated with poet Tyrone Henderson and
+disciplines.
+Along with poet Tyrone Henderson and

-Strawman Dance, and other multi-media works, with
+the The Madman, Strawman Dance, and other

-performances at P.S.
-122, the Nuyorican Poets Café,
+multi-media works, with performances at P.S.
+122,

-and New England, and in Manchester, UK.
-The CD
+other venues in New York and New England, and in

-Strawman Dance was released on Konnex in 1994.
-David
+on Konnex in 1994.
+David also lformed a trio with

-also led his trio with Kevin Norton and Joe Fonda
+Kevin Norton and Joe Fonda (Imaginings, CIMP, 1997)

-(Imaginings, CIMP, 1997) and co-founded the Brooklyn
+and co-founded the Brooklyn Sax Quartet with Fred

-Sax Quartet with Fred Ho.
-The BSQ released two CDs,
+Ho.
+The BSQ released two CDs, The Way of the

-The Way of the Saxophone (Innova, 2001) and Far Side
+Saxophone (Innova, 2001) and Far Side of Here

-of Here (Omnitone, 2005).
-The quartet included, at
+(Omnitone, 2005).
+The quartet included, at different

-different times, Sam Furnace, Chris Jonas, John
+times, Sam Furnace, Chris Jonas, John O'Gallager,

-O'Gallager, Rudresh Mahanthappa, Ned Rothernberg,
+Rudresh Mahanthappa, Ned Rothernberg, Sam Newsome,

-toured the western USA and Canada, performed David's
+western USA and Canada, performed David's

 arrangement of Hector Berlioz's Romeo and Juliet